fpagliughi/sockpp/README.md

 # sockpp

-Simple, modern, C++ socket library.
+Simple, modern, C++ network socket library.

 This is a fairly low-level C++ wrapper around the Berkeley sockets library using `socket`, `acceptor,` and `connector` classes that are familiar concepts from other languages.

-The base `socket` class wraps a system socket handle, and maintains its lifetime.
+The base `socket` class wraps a system socket handle and maintains its lifetime using the familiar [RAII](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization) pattern.
 When the C++ object goes out of scope, it closes the underlying socket handle.
 Socket objects are generally _moveable_ but not _copyable_.
 A socket can be transferred from one scope (or thread) to another using `std::move()`.

-The library currently supports: IPv4 and IPv6 on Linux, Mac, and Windows.
+The library currently supports: IPv4/6 on Linux, Mac, and Windows.
 Other *nix and POSIX systems should work with little or no modification.

-Unix-Domain Sockets are available on *nix systems that have an OS implementation for them.
+Unix-Domain Sockets are available on *nix systems that have an OS implementation for them, and can even vbe

 Support for secure sockets using either the OpenSSL or MbedTLS libraries was recently added with basic coverage.
 This will continue to be expanded in the near future.